JJChong777/forkify-JSCourse-project/README.md

-Coded along with Jonas Schmedtmann and added some comments Learned a lot about JavaScript and the MVC (model view controller) architecture Will be learning React and Node.js soon to become a full stack developer
+Coded along with Jonas Schmedtmann and added some comments Learned a lot about JavaScript and the MVC (model view controller) architecture Will be learning React and Node.js to become a full stack developer

 Continuous deployment will be available here https://forkify-jjchong.netlify.app/